 By starting up your Mac in safe mode, you will be able to find if the Microsoft Excel application is being affected by interference from any third-party software.
 While your Mac is set up in Safe Mode, all third-party applications will be disabled, and only system applications will be available.

-If you are utilizing a Mac that contains an M1 chip, proceed with the following procedures.
+If you use a Mac containing an M1 chip, proceed with the following procedures.

 - Simply locate the Apple logo in the top-left corner of the screen, click it, and then choose Shut Down from the menu that appears.